IkarosKappler/plotboilerplate/README.md

  * [Readme] Add params as table.
  * The intersection points in the line-point-distance demo are draggable.
 Why?
  * Move the helper function triangle.pointIsInTriangle()...pointIsInTriangle() should be in a utils wrapper somewhere.
+ * Add a demo: Lissajous-Curves (direct and Bézier approximation).

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.